joeferner/redis-commander/README.md

   This file overwrites all connections defined inside `local.json`

-  There are some more possible files available to use - please check the node-config Wiki for an complete list of all possible file names (https://github.com/lorenwest/node-config/wiki/Configuration-Files)
+  There are some more possible files available to use - please check the node-config Wiki for a complete list of all possible file names (https://github.com/lorenwest/node-config/wiki/Configuration-Files)

-- Environment variables - the full list of env vars possible (except the docker specific ones) can be get from the file `config/custom-environment-variables.json` together with their mapping to the respective configuration key.
+- Environment variables - the full list of env vars possible (except the docker specific ones) can be got from the file `config/custom-environment-variables.json` together with their mapping to the respective configuration key.

 - Command line parameters - Overwrites everything